© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn on Calf Ridge, 800m east of The Shooting Box is a scheduled monument protected by Historic England under reference 1010321.
 View the official record →

-Round cairn on Calf Ridge, 800m east of The Shooting Box is a Bronze Age funerary monument located in Shropshire.
+Round cairn on Calf Ridge, 800m east of The Shooting Box is a Bronze Age burial monument located in Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010321.

 Round cairn on Calf Ridge, 800m east of The Shooting Box is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010321.